- 9.9 million malware attacks were detected in 2019 (source: 2020 Cyber Threat Report)

-Ever since the world has seen the dawn of modern computing, software have become as proficient as the programmers who developed them.
-As internet users, various wondrous software have empowered us with powerful applications to make our lives easier.
+Ever since the world has seen the dawn of modern computing, software has become as proficient as the programmers who developed them.
+As internet users, various wondrous software has empowered us with powerful applications to make our lives easier.
 These applications across diverse mediums and platforms help us, users, to work more efficiently.

 But along with amazing benefits, it has also led to the development of highly malicious and downright dangerous software.
 The infamous malware attacks that affect our systems and businesses, reap from these malicious software programs only.
 One way or another we all have come across malware attacks.
 While some of us may have avoided it smoothly, others might have fallen victim to these attacks.